bryanvaz/serverless-koa-typescript/README.md

 3. Run `yarn watch`
 4. Wait a sec for the server to spin up ...
 5. In a browser or Postman, go to `http://localhost:3000` to see **Hello World!**

+## Testing
+Unit Testing is accomplished through the Jest(https://jestjs.io/) framework.
+In addition, API requests are mocked using the Supertest wrapper arround the Koa API.

+Run all tests with `yarn test`.

+Tests are broken down into the blocks/types:
+1. **Application Level Tests** - These are integration tests that test the entire API server as it would run in Lambda (without the Lambda wrapper, triggered by an external API request.
+These test how all the components fit together including, but not limited to, the router, middleware, controllers, models, and DB connections.
+<br>_Common uses include: ensuring model consistency across multiple controllers, middleware consistency across endpoints, and role/user restrictions across endpoints and controllers_
+2. **Router Level Tests** - Router tests ensure the correct controllers are mounted at the correct endpoints.
+This is critical as external services depend on the stability of the endpoints.
+3. **Controller Level Test** - Controller tests mount individual controllers (and individual functions) in vanilla Koa servers to confirm granular level functionality.
+This decreases the rigor of application-level & router-level testing required.

 ## Author
 Bryan Vaz (Github: [@bryanvaz](https://github.com/bryanvaz))